Primal (2019 film): Plot

 Frank Walsh is a skilled big-game hunter specializing in rare and dangerous species.
-He has recently caught an extremely rare white jaguar in the rain forests of Brazil illegally by tranquilizing it while sitting on a wooden platform high above in a tree.
+He has recently caught an extremely rare white jaguar in the rain forests of Brazil by illegally tranquilizing it while sitting on a wooden platform high above in a tree.
 His assistant refuses to help him move the animal because of local superstition.
 He now expects to sell it to a zoo for a fortune.
 Frank books a container ship to deliver the jaguar along with other animals to the U.S.

 However, US Marshals also need the ship to transport a notorious political assassin and ex-special forces operative, Richard Loffler, who is being extradited in order to be brought to trial.
 Loffler cannot be transported by plane because he suffers from air pressure-related seizures.
 He is chained to a chair inside a cage.
 Navy Lieutenant Dr. Ellen Taylor is the doctor in charge of Loffler's medical needs.
 Walsh and Taylor butt heads as Taylor finds Walsh to be arrogant and dishonest and tells him so.

 On the way to the U.S., Loffler escapes and releases dangerous animals including venomous snakes that Walsh has captured in order to attack his captors and cause mayhem.
 One group of crew members escape in a lifeboat, leaving Walsh, Taylor, and several others behind on the ship.
 Loffler kills many onboard and takes Taylor and a young crewman named Rafael hostage, but is eventually subdued by Walsh who uses his expert skills to capture him.
 He then turns his prized white jaguar loose, which attacks and kills Loffler, while Walsh rescues Taylor and Rafael from a venomous viper.